kansaineil/hype-annotation-guidelines-eacl26/index.md

 **Question:** Does the adjective imply a positive value judgement?

 **YES →** Continue to Step 2.
-- Most evaluative adjectives will imply a value judgement.
+- Most adjectives will imply a value judgement.
 This includes priority claims:
   - *Our study will be the first to …*

 **NO → NOT HYPE**
-- Typically acronyms, technical/domain-specific meaning, or literal/label uses:
+- Typically acronyms, technical/domain-specific meaning, or literal uses:
   - *To aid these efforts, Creative Scientist, Inc. (CSI) …*
   - *In the first aim we test the hypothesis …*